chrplr/bbtkv2_python/README.md

 The [BlackBox ToolKit v2](https://www.blackboxtoolkit.com/bbtkv2.html) is a device that allows psychologists to accurately measure the timing of audio-visual stimuli.

 The BBTKv2 communicates via a serial protocol over USB.
-Thus, it is possible to drive it without the Windows software provided by the parent company.

-The commands recognized by the BBTKv2 are described in its _API Guide_.

-The _bbtkv2_ python module we provide here encapsualtes (some of) these commands, relying on the [pyserial module](https://pyserial.rtfd.io).
+The _bbtkv2_ python module provided here encapsualtes (some of) the commands described in the _API Guide_.
+It relies on the [pyserial module](https://pyserial.rtfd.io).

 # Installation